I Owe My Life to the Fighting Doctor

 Two men in particular helped my father along his hard road to recovery.
 A Monmouth Beach neighbor, Bill Health, took an active interest in helping.
 Mr. Heath regularly transported my dad to his vital physical therapy sessions and then on to the hospital and medical office in Red Bank for his work.
 Mr. Heath went on to become a great friend and mentor to me.
 And the guy even gave me my first job.

 One of dad’s physician colleagues, Dr. John Sinnott, Jr., pushed dad hard to get out and work his body (mostly through golf).
-An Ivy League-trained surgeon, Dr. Sinnott was a guy who didn’t take no for an answer.
+Harvard-man and surgeon, Dr. Sinnott was a guy who didn’t take no for an answer.
 Years later, dad would succeed his friend as the president of the Riverview Hospital medical staff.

 And most important, certainly from my perspective, dad would go on to have three more children, including me.